 What is the difference between insolvency and liquidation?

-Insolvency refers to a financial state in which a person has insufficient assets to meet its liabilities as they come due.
+Insolvency refers to a financial state in which an entity has insufficient assets to meet its liabilities as they come due.
 Liquidation refers to a process in which noncash assets are sold or written off.
 The proceeds can then be used to pay back creditors.
 In some cases, insolvency can lead to liquidation, either voluntarily or after declaring Chapter 7 bankruptcy, for example.